 How to pay student tuition fees

 The student tuition fee for a unit must be paid in full prior to the commencement of a unit.
 Fees are paid directly to the University of Divinity at the time of admission or re-enrolment.

 Australian citizens and holders of a permanent humanitarian visa may defer the payment of fees through the FEE-HELP loan scheme.
-Tuition fees are paid by the government, and debited to a loan account.
+Tuition fees are paid by the Australian Government and debited to a loan account.
 Students are not required to begin repaying the accumulated loan debt until their taxable income rises above the compulsory repayment threshold.

-2. Cheque or money order
+Cheque or money order

 Please attach a cheque or money order payable to the ‘University of Divinity’ to the admission form, re-enrolment form, or enrolment variation form as appropriate.

 Please indicate you wish to pay by BPAY on your admission form, re-enrolment form or enrolment variation form.
 Your College will then provide you with a Statement of Fees within a few days.
 This Statement includes the University BPAY Biller Code and a unique reference number.
-Students must ensure they have completed the BPAY transaction prior to commencement of units.
+Students must ensure they have completed the BPAY transaction prior to the commencement of units.

 Third party payment